Zohairk4help/bikesharing/README.md

 After analysing the data, it is categorically seen that the males are the most active in the bike trips.

-According to the "World Population Review", the popualtion is further expected to increase in Desmoines.
+According to the "World Population Review", the population is further expected to increase in Desmoines.
 Thus, Male population is surely tend to increase too.
 Therefore, the bike-sharing business in Des Moines is a wise one!

 Reference: https://worldpopulationreview.com/us-cities/des-moines-ia-population